cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 credential-retrieval functionality that is separate from the contents of the Credentials structure.

+The exporter_key MUST NOT be used in any way before the HMAC value in envelope is validated.

 ## AKE Execution and Party Identities {#SecIdentities}

 The AKE protocol is run as part of the online authenticated key exchange